Saturday 14.7.2018 387km Total: 677km #2 3.5h

 Anyhow, they'd managed to get through the bureaucracy on their first try and when they saw me get to the back of the line they practically carried me to the front.

-Normally I probably would have been a bit more aggressive but by now I was really starting to suffer from heat, hunger and dehydration as I had not prepared my self for a lengthy torture session at all.
+Normally I probably would have been a bit more aggressive but by now I was really starting to suffer from heat, hunger and dehydration as I had not properly prepared myself for a protracted torture session.

-When I finally get to show my passport for the third time and she starts to input the data from the registration and customs declaration into the system which finally got the approval.
+When I finally get to show my passport for the third time she finally starts to input the data from the registration and customs declaration into the system which got the approval.

 I'm pretty sure the bike got input as make Tiger 800 and model Tiger but I can't really see them making a fuzz about that when exiting the country but I guess I'll find out soon enough.